SudoTraceRoute/EAPOL_handshake_packet_capture_on_a_network_with_hidden_SSID/README.md

 Replace wlan1 with your actual adapter name (found via iw dev).

 **📻 3.
-Lock Interface to Target Wi-Fi Channel** bash
+Lock Interface to Target Wi-Fi Channel**

-Copy code
-sudo iw dev wlan1 set channel 11
+- sudo iw dev wlan1 set channel 11
 Locks the adapter to the router’s channel (in this case, channel 11).

 Prevents missing frames due to channel hopping.

 **🔎 4.
-Verify Adapter Mode and Status (Optional)** bash
+Verify Adapter Mode and Status (Optional)**

-Copy code
-iw dev
+- iw dev
-ip link show wlan1
+- ip link show wlan1
 Confirms monitor mode is enabled and interface is UP.

 **📥 5.
-Start Packet Capture with Wireshark** bash
+Start Packet Capture with Wireshark**

-Copy code
-sudo wireshark &
+- sudo wireshark &
 Start Wireshark with root privileges.

 Select the monitor-mode interface (wlan1) to begin capturing.

 Apply filters like:

-wireshark
-Copy code
-eapol
+- eapol
-wlan.fc.type_subtype <= 0x0c
+- wlan.fc.type_subtype <= 0x0c
-wlan.addr == <your_phone_mac>
+- wlan.addr == <your_phone_mac>
 📲 Force Full WPA2 Handshake from Phone
 To ensure you capture all 4 EAPOL packets, you must trigger a complete re-authentication from the client (your phone):